Our Team

 Ye Shen (Helen)

-Helen is a research assistant in the Lab.
+Helen is a M.Phil. in the Lab.
 She graduated from the Hong Kong University of Science and Technology with a B.Eng. in Computer Science.
 She is interested in neurocognitive, resilience, and interdisciplinary research.